doronbehar/pistol/README.md

 inode/directory ls -l --color %s
 ```

+More examples can be found in [this WiKi page](https://github.com/doronbehar/pistol/wiki/Config-examples).

 #### A Note on RegEx matching

 When Pistol parses your configuration file, as soon as it finds a match, it